KingMob/modulolotus.net/resources/templates/md/pages/now.md

  :page-index 0
  :navbar? true}

-_Updated 2024-10-16._
+_Updated 2025-03-04._

 Still in Chiang Mai, Thailand.
-Will head to Vietnam for some visa and vacation stuff.

-Finished the MIT gig a month ago.
-Now working on a SaaS idea for dead test elimination.
+Entering the burning season.

+Killed my SaaS idea for test impact analysis.
+Looking for a new one, preferably something more viable.
+Thanks, capitalism.

-Adding bind support to the OSH shell for Oils.
+Still adding bind support to the OSH shell for Oils.
+Just down to `bind -x` now.

+Started playing D&D again.
+I'm a lvl 6 Blood Hunter in a Curse of Strahd campaign.